MODELLING OF MOLECULES

 - organic molecules in nanomachines and nanoelectronics

-You will study in an innovative, dynamic and challenging environment through a combination of research-based teaching, team-based project work and a high degree of interaction with industrial partners.
-You will experience state-of-the-art laboratory facilities including a class 100 clean room, holding modern equipment for micro and nanoscale fabrication and characterisation as well as a new, fully equipped biochemistry lab including a class 1 area and state-of-the-art biophysical investigation equipment.
+You have access to state-of-the-art laboratory facilities including a class 100 clean room with modern equipment for micro and nanoscale fabrication and characterisation as well as a new, fully equipped biochemistry lab including a class 1 area and state-of-the-art biophysical investigation equipment.

 For furher information about laboratoty facilities, please see nanolab.aau.dk

 Nanobiotechnology is an interdisciplinary field of study, building on knowledge within physics, chemistry, biotechnology, mathematics, and materials science.
 As an expert within this field of study, you can therefore be invaluable when solving some of the significant future challenges in relation to for example health and environment.

 The Master’s programme in Nanobiotechnology entitles you to the designation Master of Science (MSc) in Engineering (Nanobiotechnology).

 As a graduate in Nanobiotechnology, you can work with for example:

 - Improving medical diagnosing and treatment